jschnab/systems_design/pastebin/README.md

 ### Caching

 Most of the traffic will be reads, so we could cache texts in memory for faster retrieval.
-If we cache 20% of write traffic, this would represent in the order of 10^10 bytes (10 GB) per day.
-This fits easily on the memory of a single server.
 Cache eviction can simply follow a least-recently used policy.
 Cache invalidation can use 'write around', to process writes faster and avoid updating the cache with a value that may not be subsequently retrieved.